 Three months after this (still in 1938), Bob is approached by Assistance Unlimited and offered a spot with the team.
 With Tim’s encouragement, he accepts and begins splitting his time between an apartment he shares with his young ward and a bedroom at 6196 Robeson Avenue.
 Jean gets a job as secretary to the new Sovereign mayor, Mortimer Quinn.
 Bob becomes the team’s scientific expert and also serves as the muscle in most battles.
 He forms close friendships with the team though he struggles with Eun’s homosexuality.
 Over the course of 1938 and 1939, The Black Terror aids Assistance Unlimited in battles against Princess Femi, The Librarian, Nemesis, Mr. Death, The Torch, Heidi Von Sinn and El Demonio.
 These stories are told in Lazarus Gray Volumes 6 & 7.

-The events of the next few years are still to be told.
-We do know that in 1943, Tim is approached by The Flame and Madame Masque – they say they need his help with some sort of emergency and he departs with them (“The Ivory Machine,” The Peregrine Omnibus Volume Two).
-While this is happening, The Black Terror is working for the United States government overseas – he confronts a Nazi scientist that is trying to recreate the Formic Ethers (“Terrors,” The Peregrine Omnibus Volume Two).
-Once Bob finds out that Tim has gone missing, he becomes more violent in his dealings with criminals and is briefly wanted by the authorities for his actions.
+In 1943 Bob is asked by Project: Cicada to go on a mission behind enemy lines – he confronts a Nazi scientist that is trying to recreate the Formic Ethers (“Terrors,” The Peregrine Omnibus Volume Two).
+While this is happening, Tim is approached by The Flame and Madame Masque – they say they need his help with some sort of emergency and he departs with them (“The Ivory Machine,” The Peregrine Omnibus Volume Two and retold in slightly different fashion in The Adventures of Lazarus Gray Volume 12).
+Once Bob finds out that Tim has gone missing, he becomes more violent in his dealings with criminals and is briefly wanted by the authorities for his actions – he breaks off his association with Assistance Unlimited during this period, as he is obsessed with finding his partner.
 He is finally reunited with Tim in 1946 and aids The Claws of the Peregrine team (along with The Flame and Madame Masque) in defeating the threat of Rainman and Dr. Gottlieb Hochmuller (“The Ivory Machine, The Peregrine Omnibus Volume Two).
 In the aftermath, Bob and Tim are offered a place with the Peregrine’s Claws team and they agree to aid them when possible.
-During these 1943-onward appearances, Bob doesn’t mention Assistance Unlimited so we’re not sure if he’s still associated with them.

 I really like my version of Bob — he’s a solid, steadfast hero that occasionally gives in to his baser instincts.
 He’s sometimes troubled by his non-human origins but he’s too well-adjusted to dwell upon them.

-Outstanding mysteries – what happens to Bob between 1940-1943?
-Did he ever have any follow-up encounters with the agency that created him?
-What becomes of him and Tim (and Jean) after 1946?
-It should be noted that the Tim of 1946 doesn’t look much different than the Tim of 1936, implying that these plant-human hybrids may not age the same as normal humans.
+Outstanding mysteries – Did he ever have any follow-up encounters with the agency that created him?
+What becomes of Jean after 1946?
+It should be noted that the Tim of 1946 doesn’t look much different than the Tim of 1936, implying that these plant-human hybrids may not age the same as normal humans – indeed, the Bob Benton of 1964 is described as still being quite youthful looking but it is suggested that Tim has finally moved into what appears to be adulthood.
 Also, The Black Terror of 1946 doesn’t seem very familiar with The Peregrine, despite the fact that Assistance Unlimited and The Peregrine were allies.
 Is it possible that The Black Terror we saw in the 1946 story (and possibly the 1943 one) is actually a second version, grown at a later point?
 Or is it simply a case of an author writing stories out of sequence and screwing up?

 Only time will tell!

-Our artwork today is by Anthony Castrillo and George Sellas.
+Our artwork today was produced by Anthony Castrillo and was commissioned by yours truly.